How to Implement QA/QC Checklists in Digital Takeoff Reviews

 Takeoff Software

-Without strong quality controls in place, small slip-ups—like a missed dimension or outdated sheet—can escalate into expensive errors, lost opportunities, or project delays.
+Without strong quality control in place, small slip-ups—like a missed takeoff dimension or scope details—can escalate into expensive errors, lost opportunities, and project delays.

 In this guide, we’ll break down how to create and implement QA/QC checklists that actually work—fitting into your AI-based takeoff process and making quality assurance an integrated part of the preconstruction workflow.